ankitects/anki-betas/src/anki2.1.50.md

 Release 02ba50f2 / 2022-03-15.

+This release has been yanked due to a bug in colpkg imports.
+Please wait for the next beta.

 - Reworked .colpkg import/export (thanks to Rumo):
   - When exporting, you can optionally target Anki 2.1.50+.
 When doing so, imports and exports are faster, and media files will be compressed, but the